emilija-smitaite/biscuiteers-biscuit-shop/README.md

 # Credits

 ## Code
 * All content was written by the developer.
 Any code that was not written by the developer was referenced in a document.
-Tutorials
 ## Acknowledgements

-Thank you to my mentor Spencer Barribal for guidance.
+Thank you to my mentor Spencer Barriball for guidance.